david-vazquez/keras_zoo/README.md

 | 18 | FCN8 | Deconv, lr=1e-4, l2=0, Data Augm(Zoom(0.2), Crop) | CVC-912 (Tr)  | CVC-912 (Val)       | CVC-912 (Ts)  | 0.248  | 0.426    | 86.44% | 48.38%  | 85.45% | 42.32%  | 230  | [0.848, 0.271, 0.315, 0.257] |
 | 19 | FCN8 | Deconv, lr=1e-4, l2=0, no Data Augm(Crop 288x385) | CVC-912 (Tr)  | CVC-912 (Val)       | CVC-912 (Ts)  | 0.174  | 0.391    | 89.50% | 53.06%  | 89.78% | 49.60%  | 101  | [0.893, 0.364, 0.340, 0.385] |

+## Code to modify
+- [ ] Add checkpoint to save best model according to Jaccard per polyp class
+- [ ] Save both models (best Jaccard in polyps, best mean Jaccard)
+- [ ] Consider class 2 (brillos) as void class
+- [ ] CRF
+- [ ] Dropout at test time (ensembles)
+- [ ] With the best model, train only on polyp vs background (is lumen really that important?).
+In this setting, try training with dice as well and report Jaccard on class polyp only.

 **Observations:**
 - The best mean jaccard does not seem to be the best in terms of polyp detection.
 Validation loss seems to be a better proxy, however, early stopping on the polyp-class jaccard would most likely be the most beneficial option.
 Or we could early stop different models on different per class metrics and do model averaging at test time.